-Bassendean Men's Shed have provided Council with a copy of its draft Business Plan on 16 June.
-Officers have reviewed and revised it for numerical and date accuracy.
-It is attached for further comment.
-This document will be informed by a revised Lease Agreement which is proposed will be based on similar arrangements with community groups within the Town.
+Discussions undertaken with representatives from the Bassendean Men's Shed point to a preference of Option 3 whereby the entire block is retained.
+This option is seen as the best value for money as it offers the most utility from the available land parcel.
+Bassendean Men's Shed have provided Council with a copy of its draft Business Plan which has been reviewed and revised by staff and is attached for further comment.
+This document will be informed by a revised Lease Agreement which will be based on similar arrangements with community groups within the Town.
 This will ensure equitable terms to those enjoyed by other groups.
 It is proposed that a draft will be presented to Council at a future meeting and any changes negotiated with the Bassendean Men's Shed.

-Officers have undertaken preliminary discussions with the Department of Planning, Lands and Heritage regarding the reclassification of the May Holman Drive reserve to 'Community Use'.
+Staff have undertaken preliminary discussions with the Department of Planning, Lands and Heritage regarding the reclassification of the May Holman Drive reserve to 'Community Use'.
 Advice received suggested that: